philippauli/2020-ws_dopp/slides.md

 * No clearly defined boundaries
 * Theorists claim: too flat and chaotic
 * internal resistance (employees & management)
-* flat structures: mostly only conventient at a company's young age
+* Flat structures: mostly only conventient at a company's young age
 * No feeling of safety like in hierarchic organizations

 ---